-As shown in the table below, the amount of the copayment or coinsurance depends on which costsharing tier.
+As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.
 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.

-Your share of the cost when you get a onemonth supply of a covered Part D prescription drug:
+Your share of the cost when you get a one-month supply of a covered Part D prescription drug:

-Tier Standard retail cost- sharing (in-network) (up to a 30-day supply) Long-term care (LTC) cost-sharing (up to a 31-day supply) Out-of-network cost- sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 1 Preferred Generic \$0 copayment \$0 copayment \$0 copayment Cost-Sharing Tier 2 Generic \$0 copayment \$0 copayment \$0 copayment Cost-Sharing Tier 3 Preferred Brand \$15 copayment \$15 copayment \$15 copayment Cost-Sharing Tier 3 Covered Insulin Drugs 1 \$15 copayment \$15 copayment \$15 copayment Cost-Sharing Tier 4 Non-Preferred Drug \$100 copayment \$100 copayment \$100 copayment
+Tier Standard retail and mail-order^ cost- sharing (in-network) (up to a 30-day supply) Long-term care (LTC) cost-sharing (up to a 31-day supply) Out-of-network cost- sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 1 Preferred Generic Standard retail: \$0 copayment Standard mail-order: Mail order is not available for drugs in Tier 1. \$0 copayment \$0 copayment Cost-Sharing Tier 2 Generic Standard retail: \$0 copayment Standard mail-order: Mail order is not available for drugs in Tier 2. \$0 copayment \$0 copayment

+Cost-Sharing Tier 3 Preferred Brand Standard retail: \$15 copayment Standard mail-order: Mail order is not available for drugs in Tier 3. \$15 copayment \$15 copayment Cost-Sharing Tier 3 Covered Insulin Drugs 1 Standard retail: \$15 copayment Standard mail-order: Mail order is not available for drugs in Tier 3. \$15 copayment \$15 copayment Cost-Sharing Tier 4 Non-Preferred Drug Standard retail: \$100 copayment Standard mail-order: \$100 copayment \$100 copayment \$100 copayment Cost-Sharing Tier 5 Specialty Tier Standard retail: 31% coinsurance Standard mail-order: 31% coinsurance 31% coinsurance 31% coinsurance